-One of the primary points of interest in Joshua Tree is its magnificent natural landscape.
+Joshua Tree boasts a magnificent natural landscape.
 Perhaps the most quintessential plant here is the cholla cactus, which can be seen en masse at the Cholla Cactus Gardens in Joshua Tree National Park.
-Other unique species like the desert agave, datura, and the Mojave yucca (pictured here) are also worth searching out.
+Other unique species like the desert agave, datura, and the Mojave yucca are also worth searching out.
 See a complete list of species in Joshua Tree at the national park's official site.

-In the middle of Joshua Tree lies the the Noah Purifoy Desert Art Museum of Assemblage Art, a free museum open from sunup till sundown.
-The Noah Purifoy is located entirely outdoors and features surreal sculptures composed of everyday objects that have been crafted into something fantastic.
+In the middle of Joshua Tree lies the Noah Purifoy Desert Art Museum of Assemblage Art, a free museum open from sunup till sundown.
+The Noah Purifoy is located entirely outdoors and features surreal sculptures composed of everyday objects crafted into something fantastic.

-Let's get down to the necessities.
 If you're on the lookout for barbecue, the famous Pappy and Harriet's is a foodie haven located in Pioneertown.
-The establishment's well-known association with the music scene has had acts like Paul McCartney, Arctic Monkeys, and Lorde grace the stage, which has live music playing every night.
+The establishment's well-known association with the music scene has had acts like Paul McCartney, Arctic Monkeys, and Lorde grace the stage with live music every night.
 Also, vegetarians, fear not.
 I can personally vouch for the restaurant's flavorful (and food coma–inducing) veggie burger.

 If you take any one hike in Joshua Tree, walk the Skull Rock and Jumbo Rocks loop.
 Named after, well, a rock that resembles a skull, the trail includes a host of sweeping rock formations.
 The loop is only about a mile and half, making it doable for beginners.
 As a note, I found that after long periods of being outdoors, my skin got dry—and I'm not typically prone to dryness—so pack a good moisturizer and sunscreen for your trip.
 I kept Girl Undiscovered's Face Elixir Oil ($65) to pat onto my face, hands, and hair as needed.

 If there was one thing I was struck by the most about coming out to Joshua Tree, it was that you could see the stars so clearly.
 Take the time to stargaze; it really is such a meditative experience.
-You can view full constellations that aren't obscured, and no tools or equipment are necessary.
+You can view full constellations that aren't obscured, and no equipment is necessary.

 For accommodations outside of an Airbnb that still bring you a one-of-a-kind experience, try the Pioneertown Motel located right behind Pappy and Harriet's.
 I can honestly say this is one of the most unique hotels I've ever stayed at.
 The façade looks like the set of an old spaghetti western, so I was surprised to walk in and see such a modern room.
-Keep in mind that it's fairly bare bones, so amenities like TV or a way to grab food on property aren't available.
-Worry not, however—the Wi-Fi comes through loud and clear.
+Keep in mind that it's fairly bare-bones, so amenities like TV or a way to grab food on the property aren't available.
+The Wi-Fi comes through loud and clear, however.

-Before you arrive at any new town, it's important to know where to grab a good cup of coffee.
-Joshua Tree Coffee Company serves up organic, fair-trade coffee in every form, whether you favor pour-overs, drips, or cold brews.
+Locals will surely vouch for grabbing your morning java at Joshua Tree Coffee Company.
+They serve up organic, fair-trade coffee in every form, whether you favor pour-overs, drips, or cold brews.
 Located right next to Joshua Tree National Park, this is a great place to duck into for a lift before or after a hike.